AlexWendland/public-note/OMSCS/CS6200/Week 3 - Homework 2 (unassessed) .md

 >[!question] Smallest missing natural number
 >Design an $O(\log(n))$ algorithm to find the smallest missing natural number in a given sorted array.
 The given array only has natural numbers.
 For example, the smallest missing natural number from $A = \{3, 4, 5\}$ is $1$ and from $A = \{1, 3, 4, 6\}$ is $2$.

 If the first element of $A$ is greater than 1 return 1.
 If the last element of $A$ is $n$ return $n+1$.
 This leaves the case where the missing element is in $A$.
-Then we are in the following subproblem.
+Then we are in the following subproblem and will run the algorithm to solve that subproblem on the list $A$.

 ## Subproblem